discretize/discretize-guides/builds/engineer/power-mechanist/index.md

 date: 2022-08-07T10:33:54.297Z
 ---

-<Specialization name="Mechanist" text="Power Mechanist"/> is a great build for new players.
+The <Specialization name="Mechanist" text="Power Mechanist"/> build is great for new players.
 It is very easy to play, dealing resaonable damage, that is able to be almost entirely ranged if needed.
 It has a simple rotation, with a good amount of CC, which alongside its high self boon generation or <Boon name="Fury"/> and <Boon name="Quickness"/>, makes it very easy to play while dealing with mechanics.
 It also can help generate some <Boon name="Might"/> for your party through <Skill name="Blunderbuss"/> and if required, <Trait name="Pinpoint Distribution"/>.

 <Specialization name="Mechanist" text="Power Alacrity Mechanist"/> is the boon support counterpart.
 It generates 100% <Boon name="Alacrity"/>, a large amount of offensive boons (25 <Boon name="Might"/> and 100% <Boon name="Fury"/>) and the same benefits of an easy, ranged rotation as seen with <Specialization name="Mechanist" text="Power Mechanist"/>.
 Alongside the offensive boons it also provides some <Boon name="Protection"/> and <Effect name="Barrier"/>, with 1 stack of <Boon name="Stability"/> amd <Boon name="Aegis"/> on a fairly long cooldown.
 While the build has fantastic offensive support, it is lacking in defensive support and CC compared to <BuildLink build="Power Alac Renegade" specialization="Renegade"/>, so it is important to make sure other members of you party can help to cover the gaps.